 Want to get started?
 Here are some free juicing and blending resources:

 3 Day Diet Plan – Juicing Only – Includes recipes, shopping list, menu plan and instructions.
 The plan will help you flood your body with nutrients and help ensure that your meals are nutrient dense.

 10 Day Diet Plan – Juicing and Blending – Includes recipes, shopping list, menu plan and instructions to help you get the nutritional benefits of juicing without cutting down dramatically on calories.

 Juicer Buying Guide – Read up on all the features and pros and cons of different types of juicers to find the right one for you.

 Blender Buying Guide – Learn about the pros and cons of three different types and find one best suited for your blending needs.

-Juicing vs. blending infographic – Link to it in your blog or download it to help you remember how this all works!
+Juicing vs. blending infographic – Link to it in your blog to help you remember how this all works!

 Become an Expert

 Complete Guide to Juices & Smoothies – 1.5 hours of video footage with Joe Cross on how to incorporate juices and smoothies into a healthy lifestyle.
 Developed in partnership with MindBodyGreen.